nuxflare/durable-websockets/README.md

 # Nuxflare - Durable WebSockets

 A Nuxt real-time chat demo using Cloudflare Durable Objects for WebSockets, deployed with [Nuxflare](https://nuxflare.com).
+See the [tutorial blog post](https://nuxflare.com/blog/durable-objects-nuxt-building-chat-app) for more details.

 ## Project Structure